-The dry cow yard is split into two; near dry cows and far dry cows
+The dry cow yard is split into two, near dry cows and far dry cows.

-We use selective dry cow therapy (SDCT) for cows on the main dairy.
+We use selective dry cow therapy (SDCT) for cows on the dairy.
 A SDCT program treats some cows at dry off with an antibiotic which can reduce antibiotic use and costs for the farm, but all cows are treated with an internal teat sealant.

 The far off dry cows are dried off from milking at 8 weeks pre calving.
 The group will always consist of up to 25 cows that are 4 to 8 weeks pre calving.